aurbano/react-ds/README.md

 Function that will be executed when the selection changes.
 An array of element indexes will be passed (with the same indexes as the `elements` prop).

-This is where you probably want to update your state, to highlight them as selected for example.
+This is where you want to update your state, to highlight them as selected for example.

 #### `offset` *(Optional)*